michtio/laravel-mix-criticalcss/README.md

 <a href="https://www.npmjs.com/package/laravel-mix-criticalcss"><img src="https://img.shields.io/npm/l/laravel-mix-criticalcss.svg" alt="NPM"></a>
 </p>

 # Laravel Mix Critical

 This extension provides instant Critical support to your Mix (v2.1 and up) builds.

-## About

-This is an alternate critical css package for laravel mix based on Rias500/laravel-mix-critical.

 ## Usage